hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

 #.
 Open a terminal
 #.
 Verify if your agent is running with `ssh-add -l`.
 If it is not running you will get following error: `Could not open a connection to your authentication agent`
 #.
 If this is the case, start your agent with `eval $(ssh-agent)`
 #.
 You now need to create or adapt a profile for the cluster in your ~/.shh/config file.
-If you notice you do not have this file yet, create it with the following command:
+If you notice you do not have this file yet, create it with the following command, you should adapt the permissions as well:

       touch ~/.ssh/config
-You should adapt the permissions as well:

       chmod 600 ~/.ssh/config
 #.
 Your profile should look like this